Developing and caring for collections

 - Digitising everything, with a minimal amount of detail.
 This is more likely to appeal to specialist researchers.
 More details can be added over time.

 Designing your own tool or creating a separate digitisation image database is not usually recommended – it may seem cheaper than a SPECTRUM compliant one, but is unlikely to be cost effective in the long run.
-Putting good systems in place from the outset will make it more straightforward should you choose to digitise more resources later on.
+Putting good systems in place from the outset will make it more straightforward for you to digitise more resources later.

 Their information will be made available through: